 HISTORY OF THE MAINE WOMEN’S HALL OF FAME

-Each year’s ceremony has been held at the University of Maine at Augusta during the month of March, in observance of Women’s History Month.
-The University of Maine at Augusta has generously provided the site for the display of photographs and citations for each honoree.
+Each year’s ceremony was held in March in observance of Women’s History Month.
+The University of Maine Augusta has generously provided a site in the Bennett D. Katz Library for the display of photographs and citations for each honoree.